ganler/thread_pools/README.md

 > Note that I rewrite this library and removed all thread containers(use detached threads instead).
 Hence, `default_pool`(in old version) is no longer needed.

+> **BIRTHDAY UPDATE**
+>
+> Currently I am making a bigger optimized attempt:
+>
+> - Old version: We hold threads in some kinds of container(*Dynamic/static allocation*).
+We produce threads and join(*main thread's waiting*) them finally.
+I have to commit that what I did is kind of stupid.
+> - New version: **I dropped all kinds of containers**.(Detach them once created.
+Now it's ***container-free***).
+Okay, you may ask what if the objects(like task quue) are destoryed in the stack.
+Fine, let's use heap memory managed by a `std::shared_ptr`.
+This is brillient and low-cost(If you want accuracy, a thread-safe container is a must), as writes to atomic variables happends only when the threads is going dead(And last dying thread will destroy the sources).
+>
+> > Now I've implemented this idea on my `static_pool`(And I deprecated `default_pool` as we need no longer thread containers).  `spool` in this new version is 31.8%(see more details in benchmark section below) faster than old version(as it's more "wait-free" and memory-saving).
+Optimized version of `dpool` will be released later(as its logic is more complex). : ).

 ## Quick Start

 ```c++